-FDA Accepts Dupixent® (dupilumab) for Priority Review in Children Aged 6 Months to 5 Years with Moderate-to-severe Atopic Dermatitis
+FDA accepts Dupixent® (dupilumab) for Priority Review in children aged 6 months to 5 years with moderate-to-severe atopic dermatitis

-Regeneron Pharmaceuticals, Inc. REGN and Sanofi today announced that the U.S. Food and Drug Administration (FDA) has accepted for Priority Review the supplemental Biologics License Application (sBLA) for Dupixent® (dupilumab) as an add-on maintenance treatment for children aged 6 months to 5 years with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+Paris and Tarrytown, N.Y., February 10, 2022.
+The U.S. Food and Drug Administration (FDA) has accepted for Priority Review the supplemental Biologics License Application (sBLA) for Dupixent® (dupilumab) as an add-on maintenance treatment for children aged 6 months to 5 years with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 The target action date for the FDA decision on this investigational use is June 9, 2022.
 Dupixent remains the only biologic medicine approved for patients 6 years of age and older in this indication.

 Atopic dermatitis is a chronic type 2 inflammatory skin disease, and 85 to 90% of patients develop symptoms (onset of disease) before 5 years of age, which can often continue through adulthood.
 Symptoms include intense, persistent itch and skin lesions that cover much of the body, resulting in skin dryness, cracking, pain, redness or darkening, and crusting and oozing, along with increased risk of skin infections.
 Moderate-to-severe atopic dermatitis may also significantly impact the quality of life of a young child, their parents and caregivers.
 Current treatment options in this age group are primarily topical steroids, which can be associated with safety risks and may impair growth when used long-term.